aquaproj/aquaproj.github.io/docs/reference/checksum.md

 1. If the checksum isn't found in `aqua-checksums.json`, the expected checksum is added to `aqua-checksums.json`
 1. Install the tool

-aqua gets the expected from the following sources.
+aqua gets the expected checksum from the following sources.

 1. `aqua-checksums.json`
 1. checksum files that each tools publish